GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 ### Create New Tool on Ghub:

 Follow the instructions on the https://theghub.org/tools/create web page.
-Enter ghub_exercise1 for the Tool Name.
 Select the Repository Host, Host GIT repository on Github, Gitlab, etc..
 Select the Publishing Option, Jupyter Notebook.

 Note: created tools are launched from the Ghub Dashboard's My Tools component.